samadeoye/abuya-restaurant-lounge-admin/README.md

 - Create, update, and delete products (food & drinks)
 - Create, update, and delete rooms
 - Create and update orders
+- Manage settings, including e-commerce settings, such as delivery rates.

 ## Technologies Used